 Only the headteacher or his/her designate (not the local authority) may authorise such a request.
-All applications for a leave of absence must be made in writing on the prescribed form (see Appendix 4).
-A copy of this form can also be provided by the school admin office upon request.
-Parents must apply for the leave and wait until it is granted before booking any accommodation, travel or activities.
+All applications for a leave of absence must be made in writing on the prescribed form provided by the school, before booking any accommodation, travel or activities.